MengchenZu/AWS-cognito-user-case-implementation/use case10/README.md

-# Use case4
+# Use case10
-Retrieve user attributes for an authenticated user.
+Disabling MFA for a user on a pool that has an optional MFA setting for an authenticated user.

 Use the use case1 user pool and identity pool directly

-Follow use case 1 and 2
+Follow use case 1, 2, 4 and 9

 Set up the AWS configuration